G1 Therapeutics Provides Third Quarter 2022 Financial Results and Operational Highlights

 This information is not comprehensive.
 Please click here for full Prescribing Information. https://www.g1therapeutics.com/cosela/pi/

 To report suspected adverse reactions, contact

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Words such as "may," "will," "expect," "plan," "anticipate," "estimate," "intend" and similar expressions (as well as other words or expressions referencing future events, conditions or circumstances) are intended to identify forward-looking statements.
-Forward-looking statements in this press release include, but are not limited to, those relating to expectations for the commercial launch of COSELA (trilaciclib), the therapeutic potential of COSELA (trilaciclib), our ability to address less-than-optimal execution and access to top tier accounts, our ability to generate data to maximize trilaciclib’s applicability to future treatment paradigms, and our reliance on partners to develop and commercial licensed products.
-In addition, COSELA (trilaciclib) may fail to achieve the degree of market acceptance for commercial success, and the impact of pandemics such as COVID-19 (coronavirus), are based on the company’s expectations and assumptions as of the date of this press release.
-Each of these forward-looking statements involves risks and uncertainties.
+Forward-looking statements in this press release include, but are not limited to, those relating to expectations for the commercial sales of COSELA (trilaciclib), the therapeutic potential of COSELA (trilaciclib), our ability to generate data to maximize trilaciclib’s applicability to future treatment paradigms, our ability to obtain approvals for and commercialize additional indications of COSELA (trilaciclib), and our reliance on partners to develop licensed products.
+If we are not in compliance with our monthly net revenue covenants or the minimum cash covenant, we may be subject to the acceleration clauses in our loan agreement, and the lender may call the debt, resulting in our immediate need for additional funds.
+In addition, COSELA (trilaciclib) may fail to achieve the degree of market acceptance for commercial success, and the impact of pandemics such as COVID-19 (coronavirus).
+Each of these forward-looking statements is based on the company’s expectations and assumptions as of the date of this press release and involves risks and uncertainties.
 Factors that may cause the company’s actual results to differ from those expressed or implied in the forward-looking statements in this press release are discussed in the company’s filings with the

 G1 Therapeutics Contacts: